The game of “Twenty Questions” can tell us a lot about what’s learnable and what’s not.

 Entropy is a measure of how much we don’t know about the system.

 If we are playing 20 questions against an adversary who doesn’t want to help us, we should assume that each word in the dictionary is equally likely to be chosen.
 This is a minimax assumption.
 In this case, the entropy is easy to calculate: It is just the logarithm of the number of words.
 If we choose base-2 logarithms, then the entropy will be denominated in bits.
-So the entropy of a large English dictionary is about 17 bits.
+So the entropy of a fairly large English dictionary is about 19 bits.

 As we play the game, the answer to each yes/no question gives us one bit of information.
 We use this to shrink the size of the search space by a factor of 2.
 That is, the entropy of the part of the dictionary that remains relevant to us goes down by one bit.